-REGISTRATION & DEPOSIT: To register for this tour, please contact the VENT office.
+REGISTRATION & DEPOSIT: You may register for this tour through the VENT website or by calling our office (512-328-5221).
 The initial deposit for this tour is \$1,000 per person.
-A second deposit of \$3,000 is due 210 days prior to departure (September 3, 2024).
-If you prefer to pay your deposits using a credit card, the deposits must be made with MasterCard or Visa at the time of registration.
-If you would like to pay your initial deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
-The VENT registration form (available from the VENT office or by download at https://ventbird.com) should be completed, signed, and returned to the VENT office.
+A second deposit of \$3,000 is due 210 days prior to departure (August 31, 2025).
+We accept MasterCard and Visa for both deposits.
+If you choose not to register online, you may pay your deposit by credit card, check, money order, or bank transfer.
+If not paying online, or by card, your tour space will be held for 10 days pending receipt of your deposit.

 PAYMENTS: All tour payments may be made by credit card (MasterCard or Visa), check, money order, or bank transfer (contact the VENT office for bank transfer information).
-These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days prior to the tour departure date (November 2, 2024).
+These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (October 30, 2025) prior to the tour departure date.